Chilled Minted Escarole Pea Soup Recipe

 Posted on 30th of June, 2010 by Lévana

-Escarole is a member of the lettuce family, rather neglected in America: It has a delightfully bitter edge that makes it a big salad star, and lends itself perfectly to quick cooking, paired as it is here with milder ingredients for this wonderful cold soup.
+Escarole is a member of the lettuce family, rather neglected in America, but a huge Favorite in France.
+It has a delightfully bitter edge that makes it a big salad star, and lends itself perfectly to quick cooking, paired as it is here with milder ingredients for this wonderful cold soup.

 1/3 cup olive oil